-Beyond that, your small group community quickly will become a place where others don't just know your name, they know your story and care about whats happening in your life.
-You'll laugh, have fun and make a difference.
+Your small group will quickly become a place where others don’t just know your name, they know your story and care about what’s happening in your life.
+You’ll laugh, have fun, and make a difference.
 Click here to find or register to be a part of a Peoples Church small group.
 Questions?
-Contact us at email@example.com
+Contact us at firstname.lastname@example.org

 Find a Group

 To sign up for a small group, click "Create an account" below to create a Realm account (Realm is the software we use for church communication and groups).

 Once you've created an account, click "Find a group" below.
 After you've found a group just click "Join Group" and a small group leader will respond to you shortly!

 If you’re newer to following Jesus, or you’ve been around churches for a long time but feel you’ve missed out on some basics, Foundations is designed for you.